 If you are following me on YouTube, you have probably seen this already, I just didn’t have the time to post about it.

 As you can see in this short video, I have used that “freestyle” I like to use when I don’t care too much about the final result and it’s then when I get amazing results.
 These pages are not meant to be masterpieces, they just offer a drawing experience and a way by which you can express yourself in an art journal.

 This is my son’s sketchbook, he finished scribbling all the pages and now I feel I can add more to each page without the fear of ruining the paper 😉

 Now imagine these faces with a layer or two on acrylic paint on top, they will have a different look as the paper has colored markers on one face and only a few marks on another!
 I’m thinking I could use some of them as collage in my junk journal to have a starting point – it’s nice to have a face already and go ahead directly with painting.

 Want to learn more about letting go?
-Sign up for only $5 for my non-dominant hand drawing class over here and discover how you can use your left hand (or right one, if you are left-handed) to create beautiful faces.
+Sign up now for only $5 for my non-dominant hand drawing class over here (available for a limited period of time!) and discover how you can use your left hand (or right one, if you are left-handed) to create beautiful faces.

 What’s new in your art journal?
 What have you been drawing or painting? 🎨🎨🎨